ChenchengLiang/DragonLi/Appendix/Ablation-study.md

 3. MUSes provided by other solvers.
 4. Shortest paths from UNSAT problems solved by our solver, guided by MUSes from other solvers.

-We experimented with all combinations of these sources and ultimately reported only the most effective one inSection 4.1.
+We experimented with all combinations of these sources and ultimately reported only the most effective one in Section 4.1.
 The best-performing combination includes MUSes from other solvers and shortest paths from UNSAT problems solved by our solver guided by these MUSes.

 ---